Fan Control and Power Management

 The Performance / Balanced / Power Saver buttons will reappear in Settings. thinkfan handles fan control regardless of which power mode you pick, so you get the best of both worlds: a silent fan and GUI-accessible power profiles.

-Tool 3: TLP and thermald (Background Power Management)
+Tool 3: TLP (Optional — Battery and Power Management)

-These two tools work in the background to optimize power consumption and thermal management.
-They do not control the fan directly — that is thinkfan’s job — but they reduce heat generation by managing things like USB autosuspend, WiFi power saving, and CPU thermal limits.
+TLP optimizes power consumption in the background.
+It does not control the fan — that is thinkfan’s job — but it reduces heat generation by managing things like USB autosuspend, WiFi power saving, and PCIe power states.

 - TLP manages battery and power settings (screen dimming, USB power, PCIe power states).
 It is especially useful on laptops.